OSGeo/grass/doc/development/branching_how-to.md

 5. Modify the name.
 6. Click _Create branch_.

-Alternatively, see below instructions for create a new branch using command line.
+Alternatively, see the instructions below to create a new branch using command line.

 ## Check the Version